akshayskrishna/Immich-Backup-Snapshot/README.md

 # Immich Snapshot Tool

-An interactive Immich Backup Tool.
+An Immich Backup Tool.
 This tool creates the complete snapshot of the immich library, database as-a-whole backup.

 This guide explains how the script works, what it asks for, and how to run it safely on your own server.

-If you prefer running incremental backups, then check out the sibiling repo on https://github.com/akshayskrishna/Immich-Incremental-Snapshot
+If you prefer running incremental backups, then check out the sibiling repo on [Immich Incremental Backup](https://github.com/akshayskrishna/Immich-Incremental-Snapshot)

 ## What this tool does